-After 10 years of operation, deactivate the Alarm by following the diagram below: Score label on dotted line and move switch all the way to the right to DEACTIVATE mode.
+After 10 years of operation or Low Battery warning, deactivate the Alarm by following the diagram below: Insert a tool below the edge shown and break tab.
+Then slide activation switch to DEACTIVATE mode.

-NOTE: At end of life indication (chirp): unit must be put into deactivation mode to deactivate remaining stored energy in battery.
+NOTE: At end of life or low battery indication (chirp): unit must be put into deactivation mode to deactivate remaining stored energy in battery.
 Unit will no longer function once put into this mode.
 Unit will resist re-mounting.
 Once deactivated, replace Alarm immediately.